kisslinux/kisslinux.github.io/pages/new.md

 The absence of software from the repositories does **not** mean it cannot be installed.
 As a user you can package whatever you like or use a third-party repository.

+It is easier to **add** things to a system than it is to **remove** them.
+You don't have to "de-bloat" KISS as it provides you with a minimal base you can add to.

 ## Roadmap